mzacho/claudia/README.md

 > *Note*: claudia is currently in pre-alpha, so expect breaking changes and rough edges.

+> *DISCLAIMER*: Claudia is not affiliated with Anthropic.
+By using Claudia you agree to use it at your own risk, and acknowledge potential violation of Anthropic's Terms of Service, for which you assume full responsibility for any consequences.
+Understand that Anthropic does not support this tool and please review [Anthropic's Terms of Service](https://www.anthropic.com/legal/consumer-terms) before using Claudia.

 ## Features

 - Create and manage AI projects and conversations within Emacs